 Funding of feasibility studies

-(Request for Access Applicants to Fund FEL 1 and FEL 2) If DBCT Management, acting reasonably, concludes that the aggregate Annual Contract Tonnages applied for in Access Applications lodged with it, together with all other relevant circumstances, justify the undertaking of a study to determine the feasibility of a relevant Terminal Capacity Expansion then DBCT Management may, subject to Section 5.10(b), give Access Applicants in the Queue a notice:

-requesting that they enter into a Funding Agreement or Underwriting Agreement with DBCT Management; and
+(Request for Access Applicants to Fund FEL 1 and FEL 2) If DBCT Management, acting reasonably, concludes that the aggregate Annual Contract Tonnages applied for in Access Applications lodged with it, together with all other relevant circumstances, justify the undertaking of a study to determine the feasibility of a relevant Terminal Capacity Expansion then DBCT Management may, subject to Section 5.10(b), give Access Applicants in the Queue a notice requesting that they enter into a Funding Agreement or Underwriting Agreement with DBCT Management.

-indicating on a preliminary and non-binding basis only, whether DBCT Management, acting reasonably, is of the view that should the Terminal Capacity Expansion proceed, that it should be treated as an Expansion Component of the Terminal or as an extension to an existing Expansion Component and therefore be Differentially Priced.

-(Notices may be given simultaneously) DBCT Management may, in giving notices under Section 5.10(a), give such notices to all Access Applicants in the Queue, as relevant to the contemplated increase in Annual Contract Tonnage which would be facilitated by the Terminal Capacity Expansion under consideration, on or about the same date.
+(Notices will be given simultaneously) DBCT Management will, in giving notices under Section 5.10(a), give such notices to all Access Applicants in the Queue, as relevant to the contemplated increase in Annual Contract Tonnage which would be facilitated by the Terminal Capacity Expansion under consideration, on or about the same date.

 (Requests to be proportionate to tonnages applied for) DBCT Management will request that any funding or underwriting of the feasibility study or feasibility studies referred to in Section 5.10(a) pursuant to a Funding Agreement or Underwriting Agreement (as applicable) be proportionate amongst the relevant participating Access Applicants, according to the respective aggregate Annual Contract Tonnages requested in their Access Applications over the first 15 years of Handling under the Access Agreement applied for by them.